-You can sign up at our Membership & Registration Desk.
+You can register online or at our Welcome Desk.

 How do I know what sports are offered at different times of the year?

-You may pick-up a program brochure at our Membership & Registration Desk.
+You may pick-up a program brochure at our Welcome Desk or view it on our website.
 This brochure lists all of the programs being offered as well as descriptions and schedules for each.

 Are YMCA sports competitive?

 Adult programs are competitive.
 Youth sports programs are all fundamental and instructional recreational leagues.